COMPREDICT-GmbH/CanLogSyncServ/README.md

         print("id=" + str(sig.id) + " value=" + str(sig.value))

 ```
 There are also many other bindings for other languages to ZeroMQ and protobuf.
 For more informations look at the official sites of [ZeroMQ](https://zeromq.org/get-started/) and [protobuf](https://github.com/protocolbuffers/protobuf).
+To use the CanLogSyncServ, your wished language has to support both libraries (ZeroMQ and protobuf).
 ## Build
 ### Dependencies
   * [libzmq](https://github.com/zeromq/libzmq)